 What do I need for online counseling sessions?

 Mostly you just need a device that connects to the internet and an internet connection for online counseling sessions.
 I also recommend that you use wired headphones to limit any noises in the environment.
 To ensure a good experience, it might be best to use a wired internet connection as opposed to WiFi.
 It is also recommended that you close down other programs or browser windows that might be using bandwidth because this can slow down your internet connection.
 In the event of connection issues, I will call you on the phone so that we can continue our session.

 Do you take insurance?

-I am not in network with insurance companies.
-Insurance companies require that the services provided meet medical necessity.
-This means that you must have a medical diagnosis for them to provide payment for services.
+I am in network with some insurance companies.
+I keep an updated list on my Rates & Insurance page.
+However, insurance companies require that the services provided meet medical necessity.
+This means that you must have a mental health diagnosis for them to provide payment for therapy services.
 Many of the reasons people seek counseling do not meet medical necessity.
-If you would like me to provide you with an itemized receipt for your services, you might be able to request reimbursement from your insurance company for out of network benefits.
+If I’m not in network with your particular insurance company or specific plan, I can provide you with an itemized receipt for your services and you might be able to request reimbursement from your insurance company for out of network benefits.
 I suggest you contact your insurance company for information on out of network benefits specific to your policy.

 How much does therapy cost?

 This depends on a couple of factors.
 One being if you use your insurance.
 If your insurance covers our services, you might be responsible for a copay, deductible or co-insurance.
 The fee you are responsible for will vary depending on the details of your specific policy.
 It is best for you to call the number on the back of your card to obtain the details of your financial responsibility prior to our first session.
 I will do my best to verify this information as well so that you can know the cost before we meet.
 For self-pay, I have a flat fee of $125 per therapy session.
 The fees for in-person and online counseling sessions are the same.